WilBrady/wilbrady.github.io/README.md

 # Wil Brady's Articles of Interest
-The following is a list of articles roughly categorized that may be helpful/beneficial.
+I am a Microsoft engineering manager and am gathering articles, roughly categorized, that may be helpful/beneficial for your career.
+Some resources are only availabe to Microsoft employess as that was my primary audience but most are public links.
 The [mslibrary](https://microsoft.sharepoint.com/sites/mslibrary/) is a great resource for getting access to more content and access to many journals and services such as the [Harvard Business Review](https://aka.ms/hbr) while on corp net.
 I tried to rank these articles with a `1`-Great! to `5`-OK rating (I did not even bother adding articles I thought were not helpful).

+## Diversity and Inclusion
+Diversity and Inclusion is a core part of Microsoft culture, and I believe vital to any company's success.
+It is critical to creating a safe and effective team where everyone's thoughts are heard.
+Listening to a diverse group of people leads to better products and a better bottom line but it takes effort.
+Diversity is a fact, Inclusion is an act.

+2 - [The Value of Belonging at Work](https://hbr.org/2019/12/the-value-of-belonging-at-work) (December 16th 2019) _"If workers feel like they belong, companies reap substantial bottom-line benefits: better job performance, lower turnover risk, and fewer sick days."
+This articles shares studies on inclusion and exclusion of coworkers and the impact of exclusion, specifically excluded people working less for team benefit.
+Suggestions for countering inclusion - 1.
+Gaining perspective, 2.
+Encouraging Mentorship, 3.
+Finding empowerment - are discussed.
+For leaders and managers, "serving as a fair-minded ally — someone who treats everyone equally" can prevent exclusionary behaviors.
+Being included is critical!_

 ## Learn from others